rhwbarrett/DFSA/README.md

 How to use:
 =================
 This project is operated through use of the command-line by way of a Bash Script.
 After downloading and unzipping the project, simply type <code>cd DFSA</code> to navigate to the DFSA directory.
+Type <code>ls</code>, to look at the contents of the <code>DFSA</code> directory.
+Among the files present should be a file named <code>Run_DFSA.sh</code>; this is the file we will be using to run the project.

+This project is used to either recognize or generate strings given a model of a regular language.

+To recognize a string as belonging to a particular regular language, follow the schematic provided below:

+./Run_DFSA -g modelFile testString

+For example, to test whether the string "$19.99" belongs to the regular language of dollar amounts of up to $99.99, simply type the following in the command line:

+<code>./Run_DFSA.sh -g models/dollars.txt "\$19.99"</code>

+Running the above command will produce the following:

+<code>The machine recognizes the input as valid.</code>

+Note: When entering dollar amounts on the command line, the $ symbol must be proceeded by a \ .